xcodepyx/windows-rat/README.md

 <img src="https://github.com/user-attachments/assets/5f340711-7a62-4a00-aa7a-956a90dc2b39" width="250" height="250">

 # windows-rat
-A stronger windows rat you can find on the market
+A stronger windows rat (Remote Administration Tool for Windows) you can find on the market
 website: https://xcodepyx.com/
 TG : @codepyx